JDygard/EVO/TESTING.md

 ![alt text](assets/images/readme/menu-testing/food-flagellum.png "Requirement not met")
 - Attempting to purchase flagellum without enough points.
+- Note that the overlapping menu item has been corrected since this image was taken
 ***
 ### No tail upgrade for body upgrade

 ![alt text](assets/images/readme/menu-testing/notail-chitin.png "Requirement not met")
 - Attempting to purchase chitinous body without tail upgrade.
+- Note that the overlapping menu item has been corrected since this image was taken

 ![alt text](assets/images/readme/menu-testing/notail-stiff.png "Requirement not met")
 - Attempting to purchase stiff body without tail upgrade.